lm3nitro/CyberLabs/OpenVAS.md

 ![Pasted image 20240423133511](https://github.com/lm3nitro/Projects/assets/55665256/fd09e2e8-309f-4a7b-b690-a324f2476640)

-Once that has been installed, we will need to create the notus directory.
-This can be done using the following commands:
+Once that was installed, I created the notus directory:

 ```
 sudo mkdir /var/lib/notus
 sudo chown gvm:gvm /var/lib/notus
 ```

-Last but not least, we need to synchronize the greenbone nvt/cert/scap data.
-This will ensure everything is up to date.
-You can do that with the following commands:
+Last but not least, I needed to synchronize the greenbone nvt/cert/scap data.
+This will ensure everything is up to date:

 1. Synchronize nvt